sharetribe/flex-docs/src/docs/background/21-commissions-and-monetizing-your-platform/index.md

 category: background
 ingress:
   Flex provides configurable options for monetizing your platform.
-You can collect commissions from providers, customers or both.
+You can collect commissions from providers, customers, or both.
 This article will provide you with basic information on the mechanisms supported by Flex for monetizing your platform.
 published: true